DominicTWHV/ASA5512-Firmware/README.md

 As this is a security appliance, please verify the MD5/SHA256 hash below after installing.

-This repository will likely not recieve updates (I mean what is there to update, right), so it will stay archived for the time being.
+This repository will likely not recieve updates.

 # SHA256:
 `asa9-12-4-52-smp-k8.bin` (Main ASA Firmware)